Vincegalo2/SQL-Data-Science-Project-Eniac/README.md

-# SQL-Data-Science-Project-Eniac
+# SQL-Data-Science-Project-Magist

-This is an SQL code related to a WBS CODING SCHOOL Data Science Group Project.
+This is an SQL code work related to a WBS CODING SCHOOL Data Science Group Project as part of the weekly program.

+## Installation